 Several months ago a colleague was asked to deliver a 20-minute presentation to 200 medical professionals in a large conference room on “applying lean management principles to the labeling of vials”.
 Instead of immediately starting with the concepts of kaizen and muda, she began by telling about one instance in which vials were mislabeled and the inefficiency and waste that resulted.
 Everyone in the room could relate to this brief story, and then my colleague proceeded to explain how lean principles saved time and money in a real-world context.

-3. Give a Pop Quiz
+3. Surprise Participants with a Pop Quiz!

 Here is a question I posed to my audience as I began a recent webinar:

 This quick initial activity helped:

 - break the ice

 - get learners familiar with using some of the web conference tools we’d be using